Easter is almost upon us – and every year our lovely residents flock to Silver Bay to spend some time relaxing in their holiday homes.

 5. Make Easter Nest Cakes

-If you fancy something a little simpler than Easter eggs, then you can also create Easter nest cakes with a really basic recipe of chocolate, Rice Krispies and Mini Eggs.
+If you fancy something a little simpler than Easter eggs, then you can also create nest cakes with a really basic recipe of chocolate, Rice Krispies and Mini Eggs.

 Melt the chocolate in a bowl over hot water and then mix in your Rice Krispies until they’re fully coated.
 Pack each of them into little cupcake cases and then pop three Mini Eggs on top to finish the look.